-1 If you do not want to receive email notifications for snapshot status or security finding, unchecked the associated option.
+(i) If you do not want to receive email notifications for snapshot status or security finding, unchecked the associated option.

-Change which policies audit this instance
+9.7 Change which policies audit this instance

 The Policies tab allows you to modify the policies to which the selected SQL Server instance is assigned.
 There are two kinds of policy memberships: